dgraph-io/dgraph/wiki/content/deploy/index.md

 # Create Dgraph Root CA, used to sign all other certificates.
 $ dgraph cert

-# Create node certificate (needed for Dgraph live loader using TLS)
+# Create node certificate (needed for Dgraph Live Loader using TLS)
 $ dgraph cert -n live

 # Create client certificate